 What is checked during the move-out handover?

 The same rules apply here as for the move-in.
-The apartment is checked "by sight" and technical equipment cannot be tested for its functionality (see above).
+If City-Wohnen carries out the move-out handover, the apartment is checked "by sight".
+Technical equipment cannot be tested for its functionality (see above).
 The basis for the move-out inspection is the handover protocol from the move-in.